-Gislen Software has delivered more than 55 thousand hours.
-As per NASSCOM’s official statistics, we managed about 5% of India’s total IT export to Norway during 2005.
+Gislen Software delivered more than 55 thousand hours of work.
+As per NASSCOM’s official statistics, that meant that we stood for about 5% of India’s total IT export to Norway during 2005.

 The requirements were given when Gislen Software were contacted.
 But Gislen Software have been involved in all parts of the design process.
 A simplified Unified Process was used with Use Case Analysis, where so called ’Fully Dressed Use Cases’ were used to explicitly explain the work flow of the different solutions.
 A windows based desktop prototype was developed in Delphi to show different customers the GUI interface of the bus computer.
 This was done in order to early show how the bus computer would look like in the different environments (fixed and portable) without spending expensive development time in ANSI C, before the customers expectations were completely mapped.
 Since the calendar time for developing the prototype was limited we used the time difference between India and Norway and worked 24/7 to develop this prototype.

 Gislen Software could provide resources with short notice to develop the different parts of the project.
 Together with FARA’s staff and Norwegian consultants Gislen Software managed to develop a single product which was finished and deployed on time for all the five customers’ requirements.
 A combination of onsite and offsite development, experienced business analysts and senior developers onsite, we managed to provide resources for what is probably the largest IT software project developed in Norway using outsourcing.

 Fara ASA was introduced on Oslo Stock Exchange on January 1, 2006 and the first delivery was done to Rogaland County during January 2006.